 - The parties to the lease – although this may sound obvious, a landlord may require a guarantee from at least one director where the proposed tenant is a small private company.
 Alternatively, the landlord may ask for a rent deposit of between 3 to 12 months’ rent as security, especially if the tenant has not been in business for very long.

 - Does the tenant have the automatic right to renew the lease at the end of the term?
 This is default position but the parties often agree to exclude it for a variety of reasons.
 You will need to discuss this subject with us before you commit yourself.

-In each of these areas there is a tension between the interests of the landlord and those of the tenant.
 In order to try and gain the best result for you, it is important that we have a clear understanding of what you are seeking to achieve and that there is effective teamwork between yourself and your professional advisors.
 We will assist you in this, helping you liaise where necessary with your other advisors such as your surveyor and accountant.
 Equally, it is important that you understand the advice which we are giving to you – please do not be afraid to ask questions!